Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;C. Use a hybrid schema to model the data.
 The fact table would contain sales transaction data, and the dimension tables would be partially denormalized to reduce complexity.

 &nbsp;&nbsp;&nbsp;&nbsp;D. Use an entity-relationship (ER) model to model the data.
-The model would include entities for sales transactions, products, customers, and stores, as well as relationships between these entities. hide Answer Explanation:
+The model would include entities for sales transactions, products, customers, and stores, as well as relationships between these entities.

-Solution
+Solution:

 &nbsp;&nbsp;&nbsp;&nbsp;Option A is incorrect.
 Star schemas work best when dimension tables are manageable and can be easily represented as a single table.
 If the dimension tables are overly complicated, it may be difficult to maintain data integrity and experience performance problems.